PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter06/06-web-approach/README.md

 ## Running

-Go to the current directory and run NPM install in each subdirectory:
+Go to the current directory and run npm install in each subdirectory:

 ```sh
 cd mf-1